Virginia passenger injury lawyers

 Virginia is a fault state, meaning that a party must be in some way responsible for an accident in order to be sued for damages.
-A party can’t be sued if he or she did nothing wrong.
+A party can’t be sued if they did nothing wrong.

-Virginia is also a contributory negligence state, meaning that if you were even 1 percent at fault for an accident, you cannot recover any damages.
-Contributory negligence is rarely an issue for a passenger, but your claim could be hindered if you did something foolish, like getting into a car with a drunk driver, distracting the driver, or grabbing the steering wheel, etc.
+Virginia is also a contributory negligence state, meaning that if you were even one percent at fault for an accident, you cannot recover any damages.
+Contributory negligence is rarely an issue for a passenger, but your claim could be hindered if you did something foolish, like getting into a car with a drunk driver, distracting the driver, or grabbing the steering wheel.

 As a passenger in a motor vehicle accident, you have a limited time from the date of the incident to file a claim for personal injury, and to file a claim for damaged property.

 If you were a passenger who was injured during a car accident, the Commonwealth of Virginia allows you to recover damages from the driver who was responsible for the accident.
 Your personal injury attorney will calculate the total cost of your medical care and other expenses and then negotiate an appropriate settlement.
 Depending on the details of your accident, you may be entitled to one or more of the following types of compensation: